Peloton Bike+ Review

 Setup and Portability

 While the Bike+ undoubtedly commands a high asking price, it does include professional delivery and assembly.
 When you purchase your bike through Peloton, you will be given available delivery dates and asked to choose one that best fits your schedule.
 In our case, this was several weeks after we placed the order, but that may vary depending on your location and proximity to one of their distribution hubs.
-Regardless, they will contact you prior to your delivery date to provide you with an estimated delivery time.
+Regardless, they will contact you before your delivery date to provide an estimated delivery time.
 In preparation for the bike's delivery, you need to clear a spot where you'd like the bike to be assembled.
 The delivery team will transport the bike to that spot, which is great because it is quite heavy, and assemble it for you.
 While it isn't particularly difficult to put this type of bike together yourself, it's nice that Peloton does it for you, and you can be sure that it is done correctly and everything works properly from the get-go.
 It doesn't get much easier than that.

 Should You Buy the Peloton Bike+?